RBastos36/Point-Cloud-Object-Classifier/README.md

 <!-- <p align="justify">Explain and show metrics.
 Show final image with objects and labels</p> -->

 <details >
-<summary><b>Training Graph</b></summary>
+<summary><b>Training Parameters and Resulting Graph</b></summary>

-As can be observed from the graph in <b>Figure 1</b>, there is convergence in loss for both training and validation.
-The models were saved at the points of minimum validation loss to prevent overfitting, as mentioned earlier.
+<p align="justify">As can be observed from the graph in <b>Figure 1</b>, there is convergence in loss for both training and validation.
+The models were saved at the points of minimum validation loss to prevent overfitting, as mentioned earlier.</p>

-Before starting the training, the following parameters were considered based on several research articles:
+<p align="justify">Before starting the training, the following parameters were considered based on several research articles:</p>

 | Parameters | Value |
 | :---:         |     :---:      |